Yorite Konoha wa Kurenai ni: Story and characters

 The story follows Sasaura Seiji (笹浦 清司), the main character, as he moves into the town of Tsugumomi because his parents need to spend time overseas for business.
 They stay with a family friend, called Konoha, who lets him stay in her home.
 Seiji used to live there when he was young, but has lost all memory of that time.
-The story begins with Seiji and his sister, called Sasaura Suzuna (笹浦 すずな), are on a train on the way to Tsugumomi.
+The story begins with Seiji and his sister, called Sasaura Suzuna (笹浦 すずな), who are on a train on the way to Tsugumomi.
 Suzuna is presented as having a close, lovey-dovey relationship with her brother Seiji.
-When they come to the Konoha's house, they meet Ikaruga Kazuha (斑鳩 和羽), a maid employed part time at Konoha's house who is shown to be inept and have a stoic personality.
-She leads Seiji and Suzuna to the Konoha's room, where they meet Tarumi Konoha (稜未 小乃葉), a half-Mahoroi that is over 200 years old with a childlike appearance.
+When they come to Konoha's house, they meet Ikaruga Kazuha (斑鳩 和羽), a maid employed part-time at Konoha's house who is shown to be inept and have a stoic personality.
+She leads Seiji and Suzuna to Konoha's room, where they meet Tarumi Konoha (稜未 小乃葉), a half-Mahoroi that is over 200 years old with a childlike appearance.
 They also meet Kinari Momiji (木那里 もみじ) in the town of Tsugumomi, who has forgotten everything about herself other than her own name and that the main character is her "master".
 The story then branches off into four different routes, one for each character.